 In addition to the grounds specified in Education Code sections 48900, sections 48900.2, 48900.3, and 48900.4 provide additional authority to discipline a student in any of grades 4 to 12, inclusive for conduct that amounts to bullying.
 (Education Code 48900, 48900.2, 48900.3 and 48900.4)

 Reporting Violations of this Policy

-The Executive Director or her designee at IEM Schools shall be responsible for receiving complaints alleging violations of this policy.
+An administrator IEM Schools shall be responsible for receiving complaints alleging violations of this policy.
 All staff are expected to provide appropriate supervision to enforce standards of conduct and, if they observe or become aware of bullying or harassing behavior, to immediately intervene, call for assistance, and report such incidents.
 The Parent Council requires that staff follow school procedures for reporting alleged acts of bullying and take all necessary action to protect the victim of bullying.

 Retaliation is Prohibited